GP remarked: "Your definition of 'laws' is: Identical parts or waves in identical circumstances always result in identical structures."

 It is only people who have created the religions and who have then enforced other people according to their own, sometimes very selfish goals.

-If one translates meaning with goal and looks at what religions have done, then one can only be warned against this 'meaningfulness'. "
+If one translates meaning with aim and looks at what religions have done, then one can only be warned against this 'meaningfulness'. "

 "That's another thing.
 This has nothing more to do with the external reality, but exclusively with the interior of man.
 There is no question that faith, as the midpoint, can help people to better face spiritual conflicts. "